cropgeeks/flapjack-bytes/README.md

 not.
 - Load data from [BrAPI](https://brapi.org) enabled resources, files on your local computer, or via URL.
-- Multiple colour schemes; the default Nucelotride colour scheme, a similarity colour scheme where each line is coloured on a basis of its match to a user selectable comparison line.
+- Multiple colour schemes; the default Nucleotide colour scheme, a similarity colour scheme where each line is coloured on a basis of its match to a user selectable comparison line.
+- Multiple sorting options; importing order, alphabetic or by similarity rate
 - Highlight of the line and marker under the mouse.
 - Zoomable and scrollable view of the data.
+- Genotype data overview
+- Export the view or overview as images

 ## Examples